davidgasquez/handbook/content/learning.md

 ## [Learning Soft Skills](https://www.lesswrong.com/posts/ZGzDNfNCXzfx6hYAH/how-to-learn-soft-skills)

-- Pick a soft skill, X, that you’d like to get better at.
+- Pick a soft skill, X, that you'd like to get better at.
 Then, set a 5-minute timer.
 Spend those 5 minutes explaining to yourself, in writing, how to do X. Brainstorm on what the key tricky bits are, or strategies for navigating them.
 - Explore how is skill X really actually just the same as skill Y. In the sense that anyone who is fluent in skill Y already knows all they need to know to be good at X — they just need to apply their Y-skill to X. Your goal, as you do this, is to create a very short guide that enables anyone who already knows Y to hit the ground running with X.

 ## Links